Biswas57/kaflow/README.md

        - ensuring thread-safe operations across producer and consumer threads for real-time data integrity in the event processing pipeline.

 **Design Considerations**
 Concurrency:
-- Thread Safety: To handle concurrent operations without issues, the system will use synchronization
+- Thread Safety: To handle concurrent operations without issues, the system will use synchronization via the Singleton Pattern for the Tributary Cluster.

 Generics:
 - Type Flexibility: The system uses Java generics to handle messages of any type, making the system able to adapt to different data types without duplicating code.
+    - This will be implemented using the Factory Pattern to create Objects of differing types.

 ### Initial UML Diagram